Locate-then-Sparsify: Attribution Guided Sparse Strategy for Visual Hallucination Mitigation: Experiments and Analysis

 \subsection{Ablation Studies}

-\textbf{Effect of Two Granularity Hallucination Levels}.
-We discuss the effect of different granularity hallucination levels by respectively evaluating LTS-FS on the sub-datasets with only token-level hallucination and only sentence-level hallucination.
-Results are shown in \cref{tab:ablation-token-sentence-level}, regarding the performance of Nullu as baseline. ``Token-level only" setup refers to calculating the attribution scores only based on token-level hallucination samples in the layer localization process.
-In contrast, the "Sentence-level only" setup is only based on sentence-level hallucination samples. ``Both level" setup is equivalent to the overall framework of LTS-FS.
+\textbf{Effect of Two Levels of Hallucination}.
+We discuss the effect of different levels of hallucination by respectively evaluating LTS-FS on the sub-datasets with only token-level hallucination and only sentence-level hallucination.
+Results are shown in \cref{tab:ablation-token-sentence-level}, regarding the performance of Nullu as baseline. ``Token-level only'' setup refers to calculating attribution scores based solely on token-level hallucination samples during the layer localization process.
+In contrast, the ``Sentence-level only'' setup is only based on sentence-level hallucination samples. ``Both levels'' setup is equivalent to the overall framework of LTS-FS.

 Results on the CHAIR benchmark indicate that layer localization based on sentence-level hallucinations achieves a more significant mitigation effect.
-This further demonstrates that sentence-level hallucination attribution is particularly beneficial for longer outputs, which is also consistent with intuitive expectations.
-In contrast, layer localization based on token-level hallucinations is more adaptable to the short responses in POPE.
-However, the "Both level" setup achieves the optimal performance in the POPE evaluation, which indicates that integrating sentence-level attribution is more conducive to enhancing the model's robustness.
-Combining hallucination samples at the two granularity levels can expand the conceptual range of hallucination attribution, thereby enabling more precise layer-wise localization.
+This further demonstrates that sentence-level hallucination attribution is particularly beneficial for longer outputs, consistent with intuitive expectations.
+In contrast, layer localization based on token-level hallucinations is better suited to short responses in POPE.
+However, the ``Both level'' setup achieves the optimal performance in the POPE evaluation, which indicates that integrating sentence-level attribution is more conducive to enhancing the model's robustness.
+More detailed results are shown in the supplementary material.
+These phenomena indicate that combining hallucination samples at the two hallucination levels can expand the conceptual range of hallucination attribution, thereby enabling more precise layer-wise localization.

 \textbf{Selection of Mask Threshold $r_{s}$.} The hyper-parameter $r_s$ directly determines how many layers should be steered.
-We compare the results on the CHAIR across a set of candidate $r_{s}$-values to discuss the impact of the mask threshold on generation performance.
+We compare results on the CHAIR across a set of candidate $r_{s}$ values to examine the impact of the mask threshold on generation performance.
 The LVLM is LLaVA-v1.5-7B, and the feature-steering basis method is Nullu.
-As shown in~\cref{tab:ablation-rs}, our strategy consistently enhances the hallucination mitigation effect.
+As shown in~\cref{tab:ablation-rs}, our strategy consistently improves hallucination mitigation.
 Meanwhile, the differences in results caused by $r_s\in[0.5,0.7]$ are negligible, which indicates that non-extreme selections of $r_s$ are sufficient to improve the performance of the feature steering method.

 We also investigate a \emph{soft gating} variant for selecting $r_s$.
 Compared with fixing $r_s$ for all samples, soft gating sets $r_s$ per sample based on the attribution-score distribution across layers, allowing the number of steered layers to vary with the input.
 As shown in~\cref{tab:ablation-rs}, soft gating performs comparably to hard gating with negligible differences, so we use hard gating with a fixed $r_s$ in all experiments for simplicity.